I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 First up was “Mad” King Ludwig II.
 He was reclusive and insisted on dining outside no matter what the weather.
 He is remembered today for indulging his passion for building castles, perhaps the most famous being the fairy-tale-like Neuschwanstein.

 The expense of his construction projects plunged him into deep debt and, in part, led to him being removed from power, in 1886, after being declared mad by a panel of psychiatrists.
 Three days later, Ludwig’s body was found floating in a lake.
 A debate continues as to whether Ludwig took his own life or was helped on his way to eternity.

-For the Bavarian people the news that “The king is dead.
-Long live the king” was a bit of a frying-pan-into-the-fire deal, because Ludwig was succeeded by his brother Otto.
+For the Bavarian people, the news that “The king is dead.
+Long live the king” was a bit of an out-of-the-frying-pan-into-the-fire deal because Ludwig was succeeded by his brother, Otto.

 Ludwig had already nailed down to “Mad” title so Otto was awarded the “Crazy.”
 Apparently, Otto did not like being looked at and he hated doors.
 The official word was that “the King is melancholic,” but he may have been schizophrenic, although another suggestion is that his condition was the result of advanced syphilis.
 A regent was appointed to rule in his place until he was deposed in 1913.

 Charles VI of France became king in 1368 at the age of 11.
 There seems to be some indecision about his value as a monarch because he got two honourary titles―Charles the “Mad” and Charles the “Beloved.”

 He lived through lucid periods and then plunged into psychotic episodes.
 During one of the latter, he killed several of his loyal knights.
 He sometimes travelled about his palace on all fours and was not aware that he was king.
 Put on the psychiatrist's couch today, the diagnosis would likely be bipolar disorder.